sthenic/lins/doc/_source/rules.rst

 Message Strings
 ===============

-When a rule is violated, a *message* is displayed, providing the user with information about the matching text.
+When a rule is violated, a *message* is displayed providing the user with information about the matching text.
 The message string is defined in the rule file together with the other parameters and may have *static* and *dynamic* content.
 The dynamic content is controlled by *format specifiers* such as ``$1`` and ``$2``.
-These entries indicates where to insert the match's dynamic content.
+These entries indicate where to insert the match's dynamic content.
-Precisely what constitutes the dynamic content depends on the rule type but a common is the matching text.
+Precisely what constitutes dynamic content depends on the rule type but a common field is the matching text.
 Consider the following string,

 .. code-block:: text